 Contributions submitted to EHP must be original works of the author(s) and must not have been previously published in print or online or simultaneously submitted to another publication.
 Previously published material (e.g., figures, tables) may be included in Commentaries and Reviews, assuming the original authors have given permission to reproduce the material and all copyright issues have been resolved.
 For original Research Articles, previously published schemata or illustrative figures are acceptable with the proper attribution and permission.
 Text or narrative from guidance documents, technical reports, and position papers by various government and nongovernmental organizations may be considered if they include new information.
 EHP will consider papers from dissertations that have been published in their entirety by a university in partial fulfillment of a degree.
 Manuscripts presented at a scientific meeting but not published in full or under review for publication elsewhere also will be considered.
 As indicated in Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication [International Committee of Medical Journal Editors (http://www.icmje.org/urm_full.pdf)], it is the responsibility of the author to make a full statement to the editor concerning materials in a manuscript that might be considered redundant or duplicative.
 For additional clarification, please contact the Editor-in-Chief.

-EHP requires assurances that animals used in a study have been treated humanely and with regard for the alleviation of suffering.
+EHP requires assurances (both in submission comments and in the methods section of the manuscript) that animals used in a study have been treated humanely and with regard for the alleviation of suffering, and that the protocol was approved by an institutional animal care and use committee.
 Research involving humans must have been conducted according to the Common Rule (http://ori.dhhs.gov/education/products/ucla/chapter2/page04b.htm).
 Research involving humans also must be approved by an appropriate institutional review board and comply with all relevant national, state, and local regulations.
 For research conducted outside the United States and thus exempt from U.S. federal regulations, authors must perform the research in accordance with principles of the Declaration of Helsinki (http://www.wma.net/en/30publications/10policies/b3/).
 Approval and compliance with research requirements regarding human subjects must be noted, and information regarding informed consent procedures must be described in the “Methods” section of manuscripts concerning human subjects research.